alejandrobarrecheruiz/STAT-Midterm-Alejandro-Barreche/README.md

 # STAT Methods for Digital Twins — SIR Model for COVID-19 Analysis

 ## Project Overview
 This repository contains a comprehensive analysis of the COVID-19 pandemic in the United States using the SIR (Susceptible-Infectious-Recovered) epidemiological model.
-The project demonstrates the application of statistical methods and numerical optimization techniques to fit real-world epidemiological data.
+The project demonstrates the application of statistical methods and numerical optimization techniques to fit real-world epidemiological data for different US counties.

 ### What is SIR?
 The SIR model is a fundamental epidemiological model that divides a population into three compartments: